-If you’re wondering whether an economics degree is a good value, you can rest assured that it can very well be.
+If you’re wondering whether economics is a good major, you can rest assured that it can very well be.
 In fact, a recent Forbes article named economics as #10 in their list of best master’s degrees.
 This subject can offer a great deal of value and a solid base for a variety of professions.
 Let’s take a look at what makes economics a valuable field of study.

 A degree in economics can provide the foundation for a number of career options.
 The subject material you learn in such a program will give you a broad understanding of finance, markets, consumption and resource allocation.
 Such knowledge is useful for positions in management, business, nonprofits or government, among others.
 An economics degree can lead your career down any number of paths.